List of Maid Sama! characters: Misaki Ayuzawa

 Despite her initial annoyance towards Usui and her belief that his interest in her stems from being the only one who knows she works as a maid-waitress, she is in love with him.
 However, Misaki always denies her feelings for him and becomes awkward whenever a potentially intimate moment arises between them.
-In chapter 57, she eventually confesses her feelings for him and they become a couple, though secretly at Misaki's insistence to preserve her reputation as the student council president.
+She eventually confesses her feelings for him and they become a couple, though secretly at Misaki's insistence to preserve her reputation as the student council president.
 When Usui reveals that he is to transfer to Miyabigaoka, she openly reveals their relationship to the students at Seika High, despite the potential damage it may cause to her appearance.
 When told that Usui would be going to England, Misaki is shocked but keeps her composure and openly accepts his choice.
 After Usui stops texting her from England she seeks the help of the Miyabigaoka High School President, Tora Igarashi, for a way to travel to him.
 The deal between the two is for Misaki to travel to see Usui, but in return she must tell Usui to not cut all ties between himself and the Walker Family; benefiting Igarashi in him being in contact of a person of noble blood such as Usui.
 Usui and Misaki reunite in England and return home to Japan to finish out their high school years.
-In chapter 81, Misaki and Usui get engaged, and in chapter 85, Misaki becomes a diplomat/lawyer while Usui becomes a respected doctor and they get married.
+Later on, Misaki and Usui get engaged, and Misaki becomes a diplomat/lawyer while Usui becomes a respected doctor and they get married.

-Yuki Ochimura ni Ojou-sama!, a crossover between Kaichou wa Maid-Sama! and Yuki wa Jigoku ni Ochiru no Ka released by the Hiro Fujiwara in 2016 is set 12 years after the marriage & it is revealed that Usui & Misaki have a 10-year-old daughter called Sara and an 8-year-old son called Rui.